-Phone: 07 3365 3671 Email: l.grondahl@uq.edu.au
+Phone: 07 3365 3671 Email: I.grondahl@uq.edu.au Web: http://staff.scmb.uq.edu.au/staff/lisbeth-grondahl Bio-interface Science The primary research area of the Grondahl Group is in materials design and evaluation.
+All projects build on Physical, Analytical and Materials Chemistry fundamentals.
+We investigate methods of improving the interface between biomolecules, cells, and biological tissues considered living with biomaterials that are manufactured.
+Our focus areas are surface modification of polymeric materials, chemical modification of polysaccharides, fabrication of stimuli responsive hydrogels, and assembly of micron- and nano-sized materials.
+We target applications in biomolecule delivery for tissue repair.

-Web: http://staff.scmb.uq.edu.au/staff/lisbeth-grondahl Research Area The primary research area of the Grondahl Group is in materials design and evaluation.
-All projects builds on Physical and Materials Chemistry fundamentals.
-Surface modification of polymeric materials Polymeric materials including membranes are optimised with regards to their bulk properties but for many applications the surface properties are not ideal.
-Applications of surface-modified polymeric materials span from biomaterials science and tissue engineering to food science and water purification.
-This project will involve surface grafting of polymeric chains on polymeric substrates using free radical polymerisation.
+Surface modification of polymeric biomaterials Polymeric materials such as 3D printed scaffolds for tissue engineering are optimised with regards to their bulk properties but for many applications the surface properties are not ideal.
+This project will involve surface modification of polymeric substrates using chemical treatments.
 The modified materials will be evaluated with respect to surface chemistry, surface energy, surface roughness and viscoelastic properties were appropriate for the application.
-In addition, the modified materials will be tested for their performance in the intended application, eg. in vitro mineralisation, protein interactions, cell interactions.
+In addition, the modified materials will be tested for their performance in the intended application, e.g. in vitro mineralisation, protein interactions, cell interactions.
+The figure shows chemical characterisation of a polymer (PCL) surface.